 Set a Challenge

-This involves downloading the geocaching app and setting up a profile.
+This activity involves downloading the geocaching app and setting up a profile.
 Then when you are out and about trying to find the geocaches in your area by looking on the map in the app.
 It’s harder than it sounds as they are really well hidden!
 We haven’t found any yet but I imagine it can get quite addictive.

+Exhausted by all the holiday activities already?
 Need a quiet moment away from the kids, then keep them occupied with some stories read by celebrities from Rita Ora to Stephen Fry on YouTube.
 Psst you also get to have a nosy at their homes too!